Persistent Identifier Fields in Tamr Cloud

 Source Records by Entities Dataset

-Entity Source Record tables in Studio and Curator
+Entity Source Record tables

 The value in this field indicates how Tamr Cloud applied the override.
 This field is always set to suggest, meaning that Tamr Cloud applied the override after applying the clustering model.

-Example: Persistent Identifiers Available after Clustering
+Example: Persistent Identifiers Available after Clustering Overrides

 1403

-Persistent identifer example
+Persistent identifier example

 1. suggestedClusterId: This field provides the persistent identifier for the source record cluster created by the clustering model.
 The clustering model assigned the A&H Automotive Industries to a different source record cluster than the records for A&L Sanchez Painting and Construction Company: